Eeki/deepdream-generator/README.md

 - Misc
   - **Make good README where is installation instructions and architecture**
   - Make installation using only scripts (test what parts need to be done still manually)
-- Deployment
-  - **Have a solid distribution of the client (Does the s3 going through route 53 enough?
-CloudFront?)**